 - Place flowers and vases over it to make it look decent.

-- Get proper drapes and curtain for the dining room.
+- Get proper drapes and curtains for the dining room.

 - Any doors around the house must look like they are always in use.
 That is to say, they must be well oiled.
 Creaking doors give a very wrong impression to those outsiders who come to view your house.
 They make the viewers feel that the house has not been much in use and taken care of.
 You must take care of this small aspect.